drjasonharrison/til/bash/date-conversions.md

 # Date Conversions

-(I've used some of these for a while)

 ## Epoch seconds to calendar date:

 This will give you the date in the local system timezone.